I took my health for granted until I lost it.

 - Eating highly processed food wrapped in plastic

 - Working to the level of burnout

 - Taking pain killers to lower the symptoms of a unnatural lifestyle (The root problem will still be there.
-Weather it’s overwhelming stress or a sedentary lifestyle)
+Weather it’s overwhelming stress, disconnection or a sedentary lifestyle)

-- Spending your free time thinking you’re meeting your social needs on “social media”
+- Spending your free time believing you’re meeting your social needs on “social media”